ncarusso/Mathematics/README.md

 For the value 1, the answer is an empty list, because it has no prime divisors.

-Ejemples of the factorizar function
+Examples of the factorizar function

 <table>
 <tr>